abuecker/sf-test/src/presentation.md

 ![AWS Public](./diagrams/3_aws_pub.svg)

-The public stack is similar to the private stack, but has a publicly accessible ELB's.
+The public stack is similar to the private stack, but has publicly accessible ELB's.

 --